 Spring time in Texas! (well almost Summer at the time of this post!)
-The perfect time to get that wedding planning in gear.
+The perfect time to get that wedding planning in gear and here are some ideas for engagement photos.
 Somewhere in your planning, you will hopefully meet with a professional photographer and start planning your wedding photography or engagement photography sessions.
-I say sessions because in addition to the engagement session, you may also want a bridal session or even a day after session for even more memories.
-The engagement session is usually the first photo session that is done because most couples use the images from the session for the Save the Date card or some other engagement announcement.
+I say sessions because in addition to the engagement pictures, you may also want bridal pictures or even a day after session for even more memories.
+The engagement session is usually the first photo session that is done because most couples use the images from the session for the Save the Date card or some other engagement announcement, so here are some great ideas for engagement photos to help you in your planning

 Make it personal